Welcome to MSVU!

 MODERN LANGUAGES (FRENCH)

-Students must take a placement test to determine which course they should take.
+Students are advised to take a placement test to determine which course they should take.

 FREN 1101 Basic Practical French I